Training method; affects the way how parameters, factors,

 optimizing not a parameter range, but a set of different algorithms or

 factor files for all WFO cycles, instead of a single file for the whole

 simulation.
 This produces low-quality factors due to less trades, but

 prevents backtest bias.

-script with a user-defined algorithm.
-For this, set OptimalF, OptimalFLong,
+For generating them with a user-defined algorithm, set OptimalF, OptimalFLong,

 OptimalFShort to a script calculated value in the